Filippo Sabella's Ancestors

 ~<^>~

 Tommaso Sabella was baptized as Jo: Masi Puzo on December 24, 1544, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Antonino Sabella and his unnamed wife.
-(Mouse over and click on his Latin baptism record right to enlarge it in a new window or tab.)
+(Mouse over and click on his Latin baptism record upper right to enlarge it in a new window or tab.)
 His given name Jo: is short for Giovanni and his middle name, Masi is short for Tommaso, which means he was named after his paternal grandfather.

-Sometime prior to 1572, Tommaso married a woman named Gati, whose surname is unknown.
+Sometime prior to or in 1572, Tommaso married Gati Diecidue.
+She was baptized as Gati Johanna also in the mother church parish, the daughter of Filippo Diecidue whose name is listed as Pho Dechi et Du on her baptism record.
+(Mouse over and click on her Latin baptism record left to enlarge it in a new window or tab.)
+The only thing known about Gati’s father Filippo is that he had another child born in the Sciacca mother church parish — a son Vito, who was baptized as Vito Franc’o on June 18, 1556.
 According to name websites, Gati is a female name mainly popular in the Hindu religion and its main origin is Hindi.
 It means Gait, Speed, Path, Obedience, Success, and the Power of understanding obedience.
 In Italy it can also be found as a surname.
-Unfortunately, nothing is known about her.
-A Sciacca church marriage record or notarial contract could not be found for them.
+Unfortunately, a Sciacca church marriage record or notarial marriage contract could not be found for Tommaso and Gati.

 ~< Back to Chart >~